gravitational/teleport/docs/5.0/kubernetes-access.md

   it easier to implement policies like _developers must not access production data_.
 * Complete `kubectl` auditing and session recordings for `kubectl exec`
 * Multi Kubernetes Support.
-Quickly switch between multiple K8s clusters using [`tsh kube login`]()
+Login to Teleport once and quickly switch between multiple K8s clusters using [`tsh kube login`](cli-docs.md/#tsh-kube-login)

 ## Start Here

 Before we dive into setup, we've a few options to help guide you.
-We've created some example Teleport Kubernetes Access configurations for different scenarios, all the way from solo developers accessing minikube through to to large enterprises accessing hundreds of Kubernetes clusters.
+We've created some example Teleport Kubernetes Access configurations for different scenarios, all the way from solo developers accessing minikube through to large enterprises accessing hundreds of Kubernetes clusters.

 Example Kubernetes Cluster Configurations: